 Whichever way you judge it – atmosphere, service or quality of food – Kyoto is one of the world’s great foodie destinations.

-Here are few places that I tried that I can recommend
+Here are a few places that I tried that I can recommend

 An excellent yakitori restaurant in Pontocho Alley.